 The University of Minnesota (UMN) was one of the original 8 founding member schools.
 My husband earned his Ph.D. from UMN, I spent one semester “abroad-at-home” at UMN, and our younger daughter is now a sophomore at UMN’s Twin City campus.
 We just returned from a most wonderful weekend of Big 10 sports in our old hometown of Minneapolis.
 We stayed with some of our dearest friends and visited old hangouts.

 It was parent’s weekend and a big intra-conference football game against the University of Nebraska.
-It was a gorgeous Minnesota autumn weekend – perfect fall weather, gorgeous blue sky, leaves turning gold and red.
+Minnesota was showing off with a gorgeous Minnesota autumn weekend.
+Perfect fall weather, gorgeous blue sky, leaves turning gold and red.
 It was crazy exciting on campus; you could just feel the electricity in the air.
 Bratwursts and beer and cheese curds were readily available.

 The thrill of being at a major college sporting event is something everyone should get to experience at least once.
 It is hard to describe the energy and excitement that fills an enormous stadium.
 I still remember the first Minnesota Golden Gopher football game we attended in the fall of 1983.
 We were decked out in gold and maroon, thousands of us cheering on the young men who played on the gridiron.